 Stopping distance on ice is double that of a dry road.

-- Leave extra space when driving in icing conditions.
+- Leave extra space when driving in icy conditions.

 - Use extra caution on bridges and ramps.
 Ice can form without warning, even if roadways are dry.